AlexJOlson/CS111_Connect4/README.md

 the graphics window.
 ChooseColor lets the user choose what color tile to use.
 Find4(List) is implemented to check whether there are any four in a rows (if so, it will declare a winner) and find3(list) checks for three in a rows so that the computer can place its next tile more intelligently.
-DiplayResult(window, outcome) prints the outcome of the game in the graphics window once someone has won, or when the the game is a tie.
+DisplayResult(window, outcome) prints the outcome of the game in the graphics window once someone has won, or when the the game is a tie.
 The game function executes the bulk of the game by controlling when it is each player's turn and calling on displayResult at the appropriate time.

 • Our program works!
 The computer is not incredibly smart but is much smarter than it was orignally.
-Rather than always playing a random tile, the computer checks whether or not it can complete its own four in a row or block the player from getting a four in a row.
+Rather than always playing a random tile, the computer checks whether or not it can complete its own four in a row or block the human player from getting a four in a row.

 ≈≈ INSTRUCTIONS FOR GAMEPLAY ≈≈